VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

    ~/rabbitmq_server/rabbitmq_server-3.7.7/sbin/rabbitmq-server -detached
 ```

-4. On Machine 1, modify Listener agent to subscribe to all topics from all pathforms.
+4. On machine 1, modify Listener agent to subscribe to all topics from all pathforms.
 Open the file examples/ListenerAgent/listener/agent.py.
 Search for @PubSub.subscribe(‘pubsub’, ‘’) and replace that line with @PubSub.subscribe(‘pubsub’, ‘devices’, all_platforms=True)

 5. Install master driver, listener agent and restart VOLTTRON.